Irish diaspora: South Africa

-James Rorke was of Irish parentage and was the founder of Rorkes’s drift.
+James Rorke was of Irish parentage and was the founder of Rorkes's drift.

 New Zealand

-The Diaspora population of Ireland also got a fresh start on the islands of New Zealand during the 19th century.
+The diaspora population of Ireland also got a fresh start on the islands of New Zealand during the 19th century.
 The possibility of striking it rich in the gold mines caused many Irish people to flock to the docks; risking their lives on the long voyage to potential freedom and more importantly self-sufficiency, many Irish also came with the British army during the New Zealand wars.
-Most famous places including both Gabriel's Gully and Otago are examples of mining sites which, with the funding of large companies, allowed for the creation of wages and the appearance of mining towns.
+Several places, including Gabriel's Gully and Otago, were mining sites which, with the funding of large companies, allowed for the creation of wages and the appearance of mining towns.
 Women found jobs as housemaids cleaning the shacks of the single men at work thereby providing a second income to the Irish family household.
 The subsequent money accumulated with regards to this would allow for chain migration for the rest of the family left behind.

-The Transition to New Zealand was made easier due to the overexposure that the Irish had previously had with colonialism.
+The transition to New Zealand was made easier due to the overexposure that the Irish had previously had with colonialism.
 They ventured upwards to the British ports, settling temporarily to accumulate the necessary finances before moving onwards towards the banks of the far away island.
 In doing so, they not only exposed themselves to the form of British form of government but likewise to capitalism.
 This aided to further the simplicity of the transition for the dispersed population.

 The government aided through the use of both promissory notes and land grants.
 By promising to pay for the passage of a family the government ensured that the island would be populated and a British colony would be formed.
-Free passage was installed for women first between the ages of 15–35, while males between the ages of 18–40 years of age would be promised a certain amount of acres of land upon arrival in the New World.
+Free passage was installed for women first between the ages of 15 and 35, while males between the ages of 18 and 40 years of age would be promised a certain number of acres of land upon arrival in the New World.
 This was attributed to the installment of the New Zealand Land act.
 To further aid with the financial burden, free passage to any immigrant was granted after 1874.

-A final note with regards to importance of the Irish diaspora population in New Zealand deals with the diminished amount of prejudice present for the Roman Catholic population upon arrival.
-The lack of embedded hierarchy and social structure in the New World allowed for previous sectarian tensions to be dissolved.
+The Irish diaspora population in New Zealand also resulted in a diminished amount of prejudice against Roman Catholicism compared to that in other British colonies.
+The lack of embedded hierarchy and social structure allowed for previous sectarian tensions to be dissolved.
 This can also be attributed to the sheer amount of distance between the respective religions due to the sparseness of the unpopulated area and the sheer size of the islands.